Condensation, Damp and Mould

 - Consider cavity wall insulation or internal dry lining

 - Draught-proof windows and external doors.
-When draught-proofing, do not block permanent ventilators or rooms requiring ventilation
+When draught-proofing, do not block permanent ventilators or rooms that need ventilation

-- Find out if you are eligible for a grant for insulating your home, this may help to reduce your bills.
+- Find out if you can get a grant for insulating your home, this may help lower your bills.

 6. Dealing with Mould

-- Carefully remove excess mould with a damp cloth and throw away afterwards.
+- Remove mould with a damp cloth and throw away afterwards.
 Or if possible use a vacuum cleaner and empty afterwards.
-Do not brush mould as this releases spores into the air
+Do not brush mould as this releases spores into the air.

-- Wipe down affected areas using a fungicidal wash or diluted bleach – remember always use rubber gloves and wear safety glasses
+- Wipe down the area using a fungicidal wash or diluted bleach.
+(Use rubber gloves and wear safety glasses).

-- After treatment redecorate using a fungicidal paint – do not paint over using an ordinary paint as mould is likely to grow back
+- After treatment paint with a fungicidal paint – do not paint over using an ordinary paint as mould is likely to grow back.

-- Dry clean affected clothes and shampoo carpets where necessary
+- Dry clean mouldy clothes and shampoo carpets.

-- Regularly check under divan bed drawers, behind wardrobes, bedside cabinets, bedheads and clothing stored in cupboards, and wipde down any affected areas
+- Regularly check under divan bed drawers, behind wardrobes, bedside cabinets, bedheads and clothing stored in cupboards.

 Dealing with condensation and mould growth is not easy.
-Just doing one or two of the six steps may not solve your problem - you need to do as much as possible every day.
+You need to do as much as possible every day.
 Once a balance has been achieved your situation should improve over time.

 Landlord responsibilities